 Odds & Ends

-Tony Esposito posted his first NHL shutout, on Dec.
-14, 1968, by making 25 saves to lead the Canadiens to a 1-0 victory at the Philadelphia Flyers.
+Tony Esposito posted his first NHL shutout on Dec.
+14, 1968, making 25 saves to lead the Canadiens to a 1-0 victory at the Philadelphia Flyers.
 This was one of his five career victories in Montreal before he was lost to the Blackhawks in the 1969 intraleague draft.

-Rick Martin became the first player in Buffalo Sabres’ history to score 200 goals, on Dec.
+Rick Martin became the first player in Buffalo Sabres’ history to score 200 goals on Dec.
 14, 1975, in a 7-4 loss to the visiting Atlanta Flames.
-Exactly one year later, he became the first player in Buffalo to score 250 goals.
+One year later, he became the first player in Buffalo to score 250 goals.
 He also added an assist in the Sabres’ 6-3 win at the Vancouver Canucks.

-Markus Naslund lit the lamp four times, on Dec.
+Markus Naslund lit the lamp four times on Dec.
 14, 2002, to lead the Canucks to a 6-3 win over the Edmonton Oilers.
-He became the first player to score 20 goals in the 2002-03 season and the fifth player net 200 goals in a Canucks uniform.
+He became the first player to score 20 goals in the 2002-03 season and the fifth player to net 200 goals in a Canucks uniform.